-Once BUG/65 begins executing a command line, you may temporarily suspend command execution by hitting the space bar.
-This will put BUG/65 in a "hold" condition, at which point you have two alternatives: you can restart the command by hitting the space bar again, or you can abort the command with ESC or BREAK.
+Once BUG/65 begins operating a command line, you may temporarily suspend command execution by hitting the SPACE bar.
+This will put BUG/65 in a "hold" condition, at which point you have two alternatives: you can restart the command by hitting the SPACE bar again, or you can abort the command with ESC or BREAK.